 For example, AngularJS 1.x is no longer supported and is not receiving any updates, including security patches.

-It's important to note that the risk of running outdated software versions applies not only to Angular (v14 and below) and AngularJS (v1.x), but also to many other software programs and frameworks.
+It's important to note that the risk of running outdated software versions applies not only to modern Angular (v19+) or old AngularJS (v1.x), but also to many other software programs and frameworks.
 Using outdated software always increases the chances of making your application vulnerable to security and user interaction issues.
 To ensure the safety and optimal performance of your application, it's crucial to check if your software that you rely on is supported, and keep your codebase up-to-date by making necessary updates regularly.

 To prepare your Angular application for the Upgrade we recommend to follow this checklist: